 ├── scheduler.ts

-Run on a fixed cadence, not in real-time
+Run on a fixed weekly cadence — never real-time

 Feed the agent 5-10 past misalignment incidents your organization actually experienced.
-Use these as few-shot calibration to tune implicit assumption detection for your specific document patterns.
+Use them as few-shot calibration to tune implicit assumption detection for your document patterns.
+Generic prompts produce generic noise.

 Gate on precision, not recall

 Missing a conflict costs less than flooding leaders with false positives.
-A coherence brief with three real conflicts builds trust.
-One with twenty noise items gets ignored permanently.
+A brief with three real conflicts builds trust over months.
+A brief with twenty noise items gets filtered to spam permanently — and the agent dies with it.

-The most effective approach is topical clustering with boundary detection.
-Rather than comparing every document to every other document, the agent first groups documents by the strategic topics they address (billing, onboarding, data platform, etc.) and then focuses comparison on documents that straddle topic boundaries.
-The highest-value conflicts live at these boundaries, where two teams touch the same system from different angles with different assumptions.
+Topical clustering with boundary detection is the strategy that holds up.
+The agent first groups documents by the strategic topics they address — billing, onboarding, data platform, observability — then concentrates comparison on documents that straddle topic boundaries.
+The highest-value conflicts live at those boundaries, where two teams touch the same system from different angles with different assumptions.
+Comparing inside a cluster catches drift the cluster owners would have caught themselves.
+Comparing across clusters catches drift nobody is currently watching for.

 Pre-Deployment Readiness Checklist

-• Document sources identified and API access configured (Notion, Confluence, Git, etc.)
+Document sources identified and API access wired up — Notion, Confluence, Git, whatever is canonical

-• Claim taxonomy defined with at least 5 claim types relevant to your organization
+Claim taxonomy defined with at least 5 claim types tuned to your organization's document patterns

-• Historical misalignment examples gathered (minimum 5) for few-shot calibration
+Historical misalignment incidents gathered (minimum 5) for few-shot calibration

-Organizations running coherence analysis have reported roughly 40-60% reductions in cross-team coordination failures, though these figures are based on limited early deployments and your results will depend heavily on document quality, team participation, and calibration effort.
-The gains come not from the agent being smarter than humans, but from it being more consistent: it reads every document, every week, and never assumes two teams have already talked.
+Organizations running coherence analysis have reported roughly 40-60% reductions in cross-team coordination failures.
+Those figures come from limited early deployments and depend heavily on document quality, team participation, and calibration effort.
+Treat them as directional.
+The actual mechanism is not that the agent is smarter than humans.
+It is that the agent is more consistent.
+It reads every document, every week, and never assumes two teams have already talked.

 Does the coherence agent replace cross-team planning meetings?

-How do you handle documents that are genuinely in draft and not yet finalized?
+How do you handle documents that are still in draft?

-The agent should filter by document status.
-Only published or approved documents enter the analysis pipeline.
-Scanning drafts produces noise because authors are still working through their own thinking.
-Allow teams to opt specific documents into early scanning if they want pre-publication coherence checks.
+Filter by document status.
+Only published or approved documents enter the comparison pipeline.
+Scanning drafts produces noise — authors are still working through their own thinking and contradicting themselves on purpose.
+Allow teams to opt specific documents into early scanning when they want pre-publication coherence checks.
+Never make it the default.

 What if teams intentionally hold different assumptions as part of an A/B strategy?